 Question: What type of documents may I request?

 Your request should be for documents or other information already in existence.
 SLTX is not required to create information, perform legal research, or comply with a continuing request to supply information on a periodic basis such as information that may be prepared in the future.

 Question: Can I make a public information request without using the online portal?

 We encourage you to use the online portal above to submit your Open Records request, and you will receive a confirmation that it was received.
 However, if you prefer to make your request in writing, you may email, mail, or hand deliver requests.

-Requests sent via email must be addressed to Denisse Orellana, Public Information Coordinator, at (512) 531-1880.
+Requests sent via email should be submitted via the form above.
 You may also submit a request by mail or in person to: